MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/data-management-architecture.md

 ---
-title: Manage your data effectively with the right architecture and modeling
+title: Manage your data effectively with the right architecture
 description: Learn how to design, store, integrate, and maintain your data to support your business goals and strategies.
 author: vaniaf
 ms.author: vaniaf